Sharma-Aarav/StayEase/README.md

 This project is licensed under the **[Choose Your License, e.g., MIT License]** - see the `LICENSE.md` file for details.

 ---
+README.md inside the client folder for detailed description of the project.

 **Author:** Aarav Sharma